 It also imposed a deadline of 1

-January 2026, after which it will not be possible to apply for footpaths and
+January 2026, after which it would not be possible to apply for footpaths and

 bridleways, or higher rights, to be added to the definitive map on the basis

 of historical documentary evidence (historical is classed as pre-1949).
-The
+This

 introduction of the cut-off date is aimed at bringing clarity for landowners